hieuvous/lab3_ML/README.md

 3.  **Resource Usage:** Random Forest was the most memory-stable, while SVM and k-NN showed significant memory spikes.
 4.  **Final Decision:** MLP model as it was fast and accurate enough with controllable memory usage.

-### 6. Ablation Study
+## 6. Ablation Study

-Focuses on the MLP model to determine the impact of:
+We conducted an ablation study on the MLP model to identify the impact of specific components on performance:

-- Standardization.
-- Early Stopping.
-- Hidden Layer architecture.

-_[Section to be completed by team member]_

-### 7. Results & Conclusion

-- **Best for Accuracy:** SVM is the top performer but comes with high computational costs.
-- **Best for Production:** MLP offers the best balance, providing high accuracy with near-instantaneous inference speed.
-- **Challenging Classes:** All models struggle with the "Shirt" class due to its visual similarity to "T-shirt" and "Coat" at low resolutions.
+*   **No Standardization:** Accuracy dropped slightly, proving that centering the data helps the optimizer converge faster.
+*   **No Early Stopping:** Allowed the model to reach a slightly higher accuracy but at the cost of significantly longer training time and potential overfitting.
+*   **No Hidden Layer:** Reducing the MLP to a single-layer perceptron (Linear) caused the most significant drop in accuracy (~4%), proving that non-linear hidden representations are essential for this dataset.

+## 7. Conclusions and Insights
+*   **Performance:** Non-linear models (SVM-RBF and MLP) are necessary for Fashion-MNIST; linear boundaries are insufficient for distinguishing complex clothing textures.
+*   **Practicality:** While SVM is slightly more accurate, the MLP is preferred for production deployment because it is thousands of times faster during inference.
+*   **Bottleneck:** All models share the same bottleneck: the "Shirt" class.
+Improvement in future work should focus on feature extraction methods (like CNNs) to capture collar and button details.